ESOH in Acquisition

 LCA should be integrated into the Systems Engineering process and will help inform trade space and supportability analyses.
 The DoD Business Case Analysis Guidebook includes sustainability as one of the elements that must be evaluated in a business case.
 The guidance describes “how to” do this evaluation using two alternative LCA methods.

-This guidance describes how a sustainability assessment, used in early conceptual and design decisions, can help design more sustainable systems, those which use less resources over the life cycle, have reduced impacts on human health and the environment, and thus have lower life cycle costs.
-A sustainability assessment allows more robust and informed trade space and supportability analyses.
+New guidance is being developed to describe how a sustainability assessment, used in early conceptual and design decisions, can help design more sustainable systems, those which use less resources over the life cycle, have reduced impacts on human health and the environment, and thus have lower life cycle costs.
+A sustainability assessment allows more robust and informed trade space and supportability analyses

 Use of Life Cycle Assessment for Alternative Fuel Analysis (PDF)